qian256/HoloLensARToolKit/README.md

 Frame rate of rendering and frame rate of tracking are displayed on the top right corner.
 The two green block shows the confidence of tracking of the two markers.

 ## Run the sample
-- Make sure you have [HoloLens development tools](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools) installed.
-HoloLens Emulator and Vuforia are not required.
+1. Make sure you have [HoloLens development tools](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools) installed.
+	* HoloLens Emulator and Vuforia are not required.
-- Launch Unity3D, open ```HoloLensARSample``` project.
+2. Launch Unity3D, open project folder ```HoloLensARSample```.
-- Import the unity package ```ARToolKitUWP.unitypackage```.
+3. Import the unity package ```ARToolKitUWP.unitypackage```.
-- Open sample scene ```HoloLensARSample/Assets/Sample/HoloLensARToolKit.unity```.
+4. Open sample scene ```Assets/Sample/HoloLensARToolKit.unity```.
-- Configure HoloLens deployment settings and deploy to HoloLens.
-See Chapter 4 and 5 of [Holograms 100](https://developer.microsoft.com/en-us/windows/holographic/holograms_100).
+5. Configure HoloLens deployment settings and deploy to HoloLens.
+	* See Chapter 4 and 5 of [Holograms 100](https://developer.microsoft.com/en-us/windows/holographic/holograms_100).
-- Prepare [Hiro pattern](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Hiro%20pattern.pdf) and [Kanji pattern](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Kanji%20pattern.pdf) of ARToolKit.
+6. Prepare [Hiro pattern](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Hiro%20pattern.pdf) and [Kanji pattern](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Kanji%20pattern.pdf) of ARToolKit.
-- See the effect.
-Note that the HoloLens clicker is able to tune the visualization of camera frame image.
+7. See the effect.
+	* HoloLens clicker is able to tune the visualization of camera frame image.

+---

 ## Do more with HoloLensARToolKit
 - Integrate HoloLensARToolKit package with your application.